 Below are Pinterest-friendly sized images to pin at Pinterest!

 Creamy, light and fluffy with just the right amount of butter, cream cheese, white chocolate and sugar to create a buttercream that pipes beautifully.
 The texture is like mousse and it tastes just like White Chocolate Cheesecake!

 - ½ cup (1 stick or 113 g) salted butter, at room temperature

 - ½ cup (1 stick or 113 g) unsalted butter, at room temperature

-- 1 (8-ounce/226 grams) package cream cheese, such as Philadelphia®, at room temperature
+- 1 (8 oz or 226 g) package cream cheese, at room temperature

 - 2 teaspoons (10 ml) pure vanilla extract